Rotate PDF

 Does rotating a PDF reduce its quality?

 No. Rotation changes a metadata flag on each page that tells PDF viewers how to display it.
 The actual content — text, images, and graphics — is not modified, re-encoded, or compressed in any way.
+Quality is completely preserved.

 Can I rotate just one page in a multi-page document?